Almaraz Nuclear Power Plant: History

 In 1975 Luis E. Echávarri was made project manager of the plant.
 In 1985 he became technical director of the Spanish Nuclear Safety Council (CSN), and in 1987 he was named Commissioner of the CSN.

 The first reactor began operating in 1981 and the second in 1983.
 It occupies an area of 1683 hectares.

 As of 2017 Spain had approved a nuclear waste warehouse at Almaraz without carrying out any consultations or impact studies.
 Portugal has taken the matter to the EU, protests planned on 12 January at Spanish consulates were organised by Movimiento Ibérico Antinuclear, which coincided with a meeting between Portuguese and Spanish delegates in Madrid, which ended in deadlock and Portugal to complain to the EU that Spain ignored the potential cross-border impact with no studies being carried out, which is against European Union rules.

 Spanish secretary of State for the EU Jorge Toledo Albiñana has said work will start regardless of Portugal's complaints, and uranium fuel assemblies that will remain radioactive for the next 300 years will be stored on site.

 In May 2017 the Portuguese Parliament approved the Ecologist Party "The Greens" motion to request the closure of Spain's Almaraz nuclear plant during the next Iberian summit.
 Stating that after 2020 the plant should be shut down, the Greens asked the government to take a "resolute position, for the facility, located 100 kilometres from the Portuguese border.
 Environmentalists have warned that the plan to build a nuclear waste warehouse site next to the power plant almost certainly indicates that Spain plans to extend the life of the Almaraz power plant beyond the year 2020.

+In August 2026, the spanish Government authorised an extension of Almaraz's operational licence through the Ministry for Ecological Transition, publishing the resolution in the Official State Gazette.
+Under the extension, Unit I may continue operating until June 2030,while Unit II receives a 19-month extension beyond its 2028 deadline.
+The Nuclear Safety Council had issued a favourable report on 16 July 2026 following a formal request submitted by the plant's co-owners (Iberdrola, Endesa and Naturgy) in October 2025.
+The government cited geopolitical instability in the Middle East and the resulting volatility in natural gas prices as the primary justification, noting that the extension is projected to reduce gas-fired generation by approximately 7% while having a minimal impact on renewable energy output, an estimated 1.4% reduction by 2030.
+Spain's overall nuclear phase-out deadline remains set for 2035.